raspberrypi/usbboot/secure-boot-example/README.md

 See the top-level [README](../Readme.md) for build instructions.

 ### Hardware setup for `rpiboot` mode
-Prepare the Compute Module for `rpiboot` mode.
+Prepare the Compute Module for `rpiboot` mode:

 * Set the `nRPIBOOT` jumper which is labelled `Fit jumper to disable eMMC Boot' on the Compute Module 4 IO board.
 * Connect the micro USB cable to the `USB slave` port on the CM4 IO board.